 Chief Instructor Rob Copeland founded Vale Karate Club in 1986, under the wing of the Karate Union of Wales.
 He left the KUW in 2000, establishing 'Vale Karate' as an independent Organisation in membership of the Welsh Karate Governing Body (WKGB)

 During the years between 2002 and 2012, Vale Karate were dominant, winning an unprecedented One Hundred and Sixty WKGB Welsh titles as well as Twenty-One BKF British titles, an EKF European Silver medal, World Universities Bronze medal and gold medals at the Commonwealth Karate Championships, Kamacho Open, French International Open for teenagers, Belgian Open, Junior Austrian Open, Czech Open and Celtic Cup among others.

-In 2012, Rob withdrew Vale Karate from the WKGB and Rob was among the founder members of a new Governing Body for Karate in Wales: Karate Wales Ltd.
+In 2012, Rob withdrew Vale Karate from the WKGB and was among the founder members of a new Governing Body for Karate in Wales: Karate Wales Ltd.

 Rob is currently President of Karate Wales Ltd.

-Through Karate Wales all our members are fully insured and have experienced new and exciting opportunities unimaginable only a few years ago!
+Through Karate Wales all members are fully insured and have experienced new and exciting opportunities unimaginable only a few years ago!

-Karate Wales is affiliated to WUKF and the IKU and affiliation to these World Bodies has opened up a host of opportunities for our competitors and those interested in officiating, and Vale Karate members, as part of the Karate Wales Squad have travelled all over Europe in the past few years.
+Karate Wales is affiliated to WUKF and the IKU and affiliation to these World Bodies has opened up a host of opportunities for competitors and those interested in officiating, and Vale Karate members, as part of the Karate Wales Squad have travelled all over Europe in the past few years.

 In 2012 Vale Karate embarked on a new competitive adventure, The Welsh Karate League.